theOnsherpa/Image-to-CSV/README.md

 # Image-to-CSV
-Format image pixel data as a CSV that Onshape's Featurescript can read
+Format image pixel data as a CSV that Onshape's Featurescript can read.